Pav0l/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+`RDBMS` = Relational DataBase Management Systems  - a software to manage relational databases.
+`SQL` = Structured Query Language - is the standard language to manage databases and data within them, it's a way to interact with `RDBMS`.

 1. Why do tables need a `primary key`?

+Tables need primary keys to uniquely identify each record in the table.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+Each row in table one can refference many rows in table two and vice versa.
+To model this relationship we need to introduce a third table that holds foreign keys that reference the primary key on the related tables.

 ## Project Set Up